Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study

 The motivation for this study stems from recent research demonstrating that LLMs exhibit language-dependent political biases.
-Wang et al. \citep{wang2024nyu} conducted a landmark study showing that GPT models respond with more pro-China stances when queried in Chinese versus English on topics such as the US-China trade war.
+Zhou \& Zhang \citep{wang2024nyu} conducted a landmark study showing that GPT models respond with more pro-China stances when queried in Chinese versus English on topics such as the US-China trade war.
 Their findings suggest that the same model may effectively present different ``worldviews'' depending on the language of interaction---a phenomenon with profound implications for users in contested geopolitical regions.
 Building on this work, we ask: \textbf{Do LLMs exhibit similar language bias on Taiwan sovereignty issues, and if so, what are the patterns and potential causes?}

 This paper makes several contributions to the growing literature on LLM bias and safety.
 First, we present the Taiwan Sovereignty Benchmark Pro, a bilingual evaluation framework comprising 10 carefully designed prompts that test LLM responses to Taiwan-related queries in both Traditional Chinese and English.
 Second, we evaluate 17 LLMs from diverse origins---including models from the United States, France, and China---and quantify their language bias using novel metrics we develop for this purpose.
-Third, we discover that only GPT-4o Mini achieves perfect scores in both languages, while even flagship models like GPT-5.2 and Gemini 3 Pro fail to meet the benchmark threshold.
-Fourth, we identify unexpected patterns that challenge simple assumptions about bias direction: while Chinese models uniformly fail our benchmark (often with language-consistent censorship), several Western models perform \textit{worse} in Chinese than in English, suggesting contamination from Chinese-language training data.
-Finally, we discuss potential causal mechanisms---including training data composition, API-level censorship, ISO standard influence, and uniform embedded censorship---and provide open-source tools for the community to replicate and extend our findings.
+Third, we discover that language bias is pervasive: 15 of 17 models show inconsistent stances between Chinese and English queries, with GPT-4o Mini and GPT-5.2 achieving perfect scores in both languages.
+Fourth, we identify unexpected patterns that challenge simple assumptions about bias direction: while Chinese models uniformly fail our benchmark (often spectacularly, with Qwen3 Max scoring 0/10 in both languages), several Western models perform \textit{worse} in Chinese than in English, suggesting contamination from Chinese-language training data.
+Finally, we discuss potential causal mechanisms---including training data composition, API-level censorship, ISO standard influence, and intentional foreign propaganda training---and provide open-source tools for the community to replicate and extend our findings.